kman0001/tubesync-plex/README.md

 - The script will **never overwrite existing local files**, except processed `.nfo` files which it deletes after sync.
 - For repository updates, the script resets the repository to match the remote `main` branch to avoid local conflicts.
 - Use `silent` mode to reduce console output in automated environments.
-- The `subtitles` feature supports multiple tracks per MKV file and automatically maps language codes to Plex-compatible ISO 639-1 codes.
+- The `subtitles` feature supports multiple tracks per video file, uploads only extractable tracks, and automatically maps language codes to Plex-compatible ISO 639-1 codes.
 - Compatible with Windows, Linux, and Docker environments.
 If ffmpeg/ffprobe are not in PATH, set `FFMPEG_PATH` / `FFPROBE_PATH` in environment variables.

 ## License